bettjesse/store/README.md

 Implemented product skeletons to enhance user experience by displaying placeholder content for products while their data is being fetched.
 This helps maintain engagement and reduces perceived loading times.

   ## Tech Stack

-- **Frontend**: Developed with Next.js and TypeScript, the frontend delivers a seamless and intuitive browsing experience tailored to dog enthusiasts.
+- **Next.js with TypeScript**: Developed primarily with Next.js, leveraging its hybrid nature to seamlessly integrate frontend and backend functionalities.
+TypeScript ensures type safety and enhances development efficiency.

-- **Backend**: Powered by Node.js and Prisma, the backend manages user authentication, payment processing, manual management, and administrative functionalities.
+- **Prisma**: Utilizing Prisma, an ORM, to manage database operations and ensure data consistency and integrity.

 - **Database**: MongoDB serves as the database for storing user profiles, manual metadata, purchase history, and other relevant data.

 - **Payment Processing**: Integrated with Stripe API to facilitate secure and efficient payment transactions.

 - **Styling**: Tailwind CSS is employed for styling, ensuring a sleek and visually appealing interface that enhances user engagement.

 ## How It Works